rainyjune/loader/README.md

 });
 ```

 Load mutiple JavaScript files.
-Note that the success callback function and error callback function will be triggered for each file.
+Note that the success callback function and error callback function will be triggered for each file, and the execution order is not guaranteed.
 ```javascript
 require(["js/simpleLoader1.js", "js/simpleLoader1.js"], function() {
   // simpleLoader1.js or simpleLoader1.js  is loaded.